-Percentage of estimated HIV-positive incident tuberculosis (TB) cases that received treatment for both TB and HIV
+Percentage of people living with HIV estimated to have incident tuberculosis (TB) that received treatment for both TB and HIV

 Progress in detecting and treating TB and HIV among people with HIV-associated TB

 TB is a leading cause of morbidity and mortality among people living with HIV, including those receiving antiretroviral therapy.
 Prompt TB treatment and early antiretroviral therapy are critical for reducing the mortality due to HIV-associated TB and must be the highest-priority activity for both the AIDS Programme and National TB Programme.
 A measure of the percentage of HIV-positive TB patients that access appropriate treatment for their TB and HIV is therefore very important.